Searchy-AI/Searchy-AI/README.md

-# AI-Powered Multimodal Product Search Engine
+#Searchy - AI-Powered Multimodal Product Search Engine

 This project is an AI-driven semantic search system for e-commerce products (e.g., Walmart-style catalog), leveraging features like: